-How does travel insurance work during natural disasters like Hurricane Harvey and Hurricane Irma?
+How does travel insurance work during natural disasters like Hurricane Dorian?

-Even as relief efforts continue along the coast of South Texas, another record-breaking hurricane churns a path through the Atlantic Ocean.
-Hurricane Irma’s 185 mph wind speeds put her at a Category 5 hurricane.
-Meteorologists cannot say with 100% certainty where she will go, but travelers have been advised to avoid all parts of the Caribbean.
+Even as relief efforts continue throughout the Bahamas, another record-breaking hurricane tore through the Atlantic Ocean.
+Hurricane Dorians’ 185 mph wind speeds put him at a Category 5 hurricane.
+Since the storm’s devastation, travelers have been advised to reconsider travel to parts of the Bahamas.

 As travelers find themselves in the midst of making last-minute arrangements to cancel or interrupt their trip, many are taking a second look at their insurance coverage.
 What exactly does it cover?
 How do I go about making emergency arrangements?
 Here are a few frequently asked questions we receive about how natural disasters affect travel plans.

 Contact your travel agent immediately.
 If you have a quality travel insurance policy, you should also be provided with a phone number to call in the event of an emergency.
 Your travel agent and the emergency service provider will help you understand what your options are.
 In times of a natural disaster, everyone is scrambling to rearrange their travel plans, and space on planes disappears quickly!
 Your travel agent can begin the process of rebooking and securing you on a new flight.
 Your agent will also be aware of any waivers your airline has issued allowing you to rebook free of charge.